 Note that you cannot include Steam Wallet funds in a trade or trade offer.
 If someone sends you a trade offer claiming to include Steam Wallet funds it may be a scam.
 You can report scammers using the "Report Violation" link on their profile.

-When you receive a trade offer you’ll get a notification in the green notification drop down at the top right of Steam.
-You can view pending offers and offer history from the Trade Offers page in your Inventory.
+When you receive a trade offer, your mailbox in the top right corner of the Steam interface will turn green.
+To see the offer, click on the mailbox and select “pending trade offer”.
+You can also view pending offers and your offer history from the Trade Offers page in your Inventory.

-No, items in a trade offer remain in your inventory until an offer is accepted.
+No. Items in a trade offer remain in your inventory until an offer is accepted or cancelled.

-Yes, you can send more than one offer containing the same items.
-When an offer is accepted any other pending offers with the same items will change from pending to inactive and be moved into Offer History.
+Yes.
+You can send more than one offer containing the same items.
+When an offer is accepted any other pending offers with the same items will change from pending to inactive and be moved into your Offer History.

 You can cancel a pending offer you've sent from the Sent Offers area of the Trade Offers page.